aManNamedTed/windows-music-library/README.md

 > ```bash
 >   'gcc' is not recognized as an internal or external command, operable program or batch file.
 > ```
-> Then it means you need to create another environment variable.
+> Then it means you need to create another environment variable. <br/>
 > 3a.
-Click start or press the Windows key, and type "environment variable" and press enter.
+Click start or press the Windows key, and type "environment variable" and press enter. <br/>
 > 3b.
-Click "Environment Variables..."
+Click "Environment Variables...". <br/>
 > 3c.
-In the System variables box, double click on the Path variable.
+In the System variables box, double click on the Path variable. <br/>
 > 3d.
-Click New.
+Click New. <br/>
 > 3e.
 Type in the path to your MinGW folder.
-Should look like "C:\MinGW\bin".
+Should look like "C:\MinGW\bin". <br/>
 > 3f.
-Click OK, then OK again, and open up cmd.
+Click OK, then OK again, and open up cmd. <br/>
 > 3g.
 Retry Step 3 above.
 3. Using your favorite text editor, write a song to the file yourMusic/yourFirstSong.cpp.
 4. Press the Windows key, type "cmd" and press enter.